mroberts1/BOOTSTRA.386/manual/index.md

 What I need is a job.

 Silicon Valley seems obvious since I already knew the future and they will just hire anyone off the street if they sound like they can hack it.
 This sounds like it would be easy.
-I had always admired BOOTSTRA Technologies as building revolutionary products in the mid-1980s ever since reading Tracy Kidder's masterpiece on its development.
+I had always admired BOOTSTRA Technologies as building revolutionary products in the mid-1980s ever since reading Tracy Kidder's masterpiece, The Dreams of Tomorrow on its development.

 I wanted to be there, on those team, in those rooms, involved in those conversations.
 The artistry, audacity, and irreverence of the early computing revolution before it became the oppressive taste-maker has always captured my interest.

 I had forgotten that revolutionaries are controversial at best and being dismissed is the more common response.
 There was only one Steve Jobs and he ain't me.
 I was about to learn that the hard way, or maybe, not at all.
 Regardless, I'm up for the challenge.

-The cheap motel I'm staying in is going to be torn down after the Loma Linda earthquake and replaced with a mall.
+The cheap motel I'm staying in is going to be torn down after the Loma Pieta earthquake and replaced with a mall.
 That will then get torn down and replaced with a 5-over-1 in 2028.
 Right now, however, it's $19.99/night.
 1983 prices, gotta love them.

 After landing the job I had a weekend to kill.
 It's weird to walk around the place you grew up in and see a bunch of things you don't recognize.
 My favorite third-wave coffee house is a music store with the name "Sam Goody", in the distance all I see is smog and the most exotic foreign food I can find is sushi.